State Theatre

 The auditorium was reached from the lobby over an enclosed bridge spanning a rear alley.
 It was equipped with a Kimball theatre organ.

 Operated as a movie theatre until closing in 1970.
-It was then used as a nightclub known as the Agora.
+On July 19, 1973 it opened as a concert venue name Tomorrow Club.
+On December 21, 1978 it became a nightclub known as the Agora.
+That closed on July 23, 1982.
 Plans have been discussed to renovate the lobby as a museum for Idora Park, a defunct Youngstown Amusement Park.

 There has also been interest by a local playhouse to obtain and renovate the theatre, however most of the State Theatre’s interior features have already been obliterated and the auditorium may be beyond feasible repair.